 - Melt the chocolate in the microwave, about one minute.

 - Slowly mix in the flour and cocoa powder until incorporated.
-Batter will be thick.
+The batter will be thick.

 - Scoop the batter into half of a hollowed orange rind that is sitting in the well of a muffin pan.